BrandonXLF/WP-API-docs/extending-the-rest-api/adding-custom-endpoints.md

 * `default`: Used as the default value for the argument, if none is supplied.
 * `required`: If defined as true, and no value is passed for that argument, an error will be returned.
 No effect if a default value is set, as the argument will always have a value.
 * `validate_callback`: Used to pass a function that will be passed the value of the argument.
 That function should return true if the value is valid, and false if not.
+Note that `null` values bypass validation.
 * `sanitize_callback`: Used to pass a function that is used to sanitize the value of the argument before passing it to the main callback.

 Using `sanitize_callback` and `validate_callback` allows the main callback to act only to process the request, and prepare data to be returned using the `WP_REST_Response` class.
 By using these two callbacks, you will be able to safely assume your inputs are valid and safe when processing.